IxtiyorDeveloper/react-img-toolkit/README.md

 ## Features

-- 🚀 **Image Preloading**: Load images in advance for instant display
+- 🚀 **Image Preloading**: Load images in advance for instant display, especially useful when working with Electron.js since preloaded images will continue displaying even if the internet connection is lost.
 - 🎯 **Lazy Loading**: Load images only when they enter the viewport
 - 💾 **Image Caching**: Cache images for faster subsequent loads
 - 📊 **Status Tracking**: Monitor image loading states
 - 🎨 **TypeScript Support**: Full TypeScript support with type definitions
 - 🪶 **Lightweight**: No external dependencies except React
 - 🖼️ **Custom Configurations**: Supports cross-origin, referrer policies, and direct access to the HTMLImageElement for advanced use cases.

 ## Installation